 To me, this is neither dismissal nor misogyny, but a confession of inadequacy from a desperately vulnerable man.
 It’s not the explicit outcries of Damon the Mower, but discrete echoes of the same sentiment nonetheless.

 In the Mower poems, as welcome as the presence of Juliana must be to the adolescent hormones, she’s an unwitting and quixotic torment to a well-meaning but incompetent Damon.
 In ‘The Garden’, the speaker resolutely undertakes to rid heterosexuality and overcome that same kind of dependence.
-But I think this stanza admits defeat.
+But I think this stanza is admitting defeat.

 In lamenting the circumstances that turned Adam from a self-satisfied asexual being into one with new desires and dependencies that the speaker cannot adapt to, the poem becomes a crippling expression of loneliness that hides behind a facade of false-contentedness and forced detachment.